SharifCoding/frontend-nasa-tech-test/README.md

 - Responsive web design techniques used and the approach used for layout and accessibility.
 - Testing.
 - Anything above and beyond e.g. pagination, animation, routing, video playback etc.

-We appreciate your free time is important.
-Therefore, if you feel your unfinished code demonstrates enough for us to assess the application please leave some notes in your `README.md` explaining what you would do next given more time.
-We would be happy to review this.

 This project was bootstrapped with [MCRcodes/react-bootstrap](https://github.com/MCRcodes/react-bootstrap).